kartavyaraj/SQL_PowerBI_Project-Crime_Analysis_Report_Dashboard/README.md

 ORDER BY closure_rate_percent DESC;
 ```

-8. <u>Top Weapon Used in Crimes</u>: Identifies most commonly used weapons in crimes.
+8. <ins>Top Weapon Used in Crimes</ins>: Identifies most commonly used weapons in crimes.

 ```SQL
 SELECT